State Authorization - Distance Learning

 1) Florida - SLU may offer all programs in Florida except Education.

 2) New York - SLU may NOT place students in clinical internships related to certain licensed professions, the practices of which are typically restricted to licensed persons or students enrolled in educational programs approved or registered by the Department.
 See http://www.op.nysed.gov/prof for a current complete list of the affected professions.
+The Office of the Provost will secure authorizations on a program-by-program basis.

 Important Information About: